theleagueof/fontship/README.md

 1. Directly on a local system that has all the required dependencies and fontship has been installed.
 2. On a local system via a Docker image for low hastle setup.
 3. Remotely via a CI runner.
-4. By including fontship's rules into your project's Makefile.
+4. By including fontship’s rules into your project’s Makefile.

 ### Local Setup

 If you use Arch Linux, you can install [this AUR package](https://aur.archlinux.org/packages/fontship) (prebuilt in [this repostiory](https://wiki.archlinux.org/index.php/Unofficial_user_repositories#alerque)).

-Otherwise to install and use locally from source, you'll need some dependencies:
+Otherwise to install and use locally from source, you’ll need some dependencies:

 * Git,
 * GNU core utilities plus `bsdtar`, `entr`, `zsh`,